 Chlorophyllin is not chlorophyll

 In the mid-20th century, chlorophyll research was performed using the commercial product, “Chlorophyllin”. which is still available commercially.
 The contents of Chlorophyllin were (and remain so) green, but the colour is not due to chlorophyll.
 Because chlorophyll oxidises rapidly and turns black, a copper salt was added (with US FDA approval) to keep the mixture green.

 Even the Linus Pauling Institute, that has researched chlorophyll for decades, seems confused about this issue.
 According to their website, “Chlorophyllin is a semi-synthetic mixture of water-soluble sodium copper salts derived from chlorophyll.”
 (View article offsite).

 In 1996 I discovered that my wheatgrass extract did not contain chlorophyll, but there were numerous health benefits regardless.

 Twenty-five years on, wheatgrass continues helping numerous patients worldwide.
 It is an excellent healing agent for many conditions and injuries and wheatgrass is easily grown.

 To summarise, including greens in your diet for the “benefits” of chlorophyll is a futile exercise.
 Instead, eat them for their nutritional value.

 Debunking the chlorophyll myth

 Chlorophyll is a complex hydrocarbon molecule present in chloroplasts in plant leaves.
 (Fig. 1) If the chloroplast is damaged (for example, by juicing) it can no longer assist oxygen production.
 Chlorophyll is also difficult and expensive to synthesize, so that to produce a “real chlorophyll” product would cost a fortune.
-Figure 1. explains why it is not possible for chlorophyll to transport oxygen in human blood.

 Dr. Chris Reynolds.